ibm-cloud-docs/schematics/faqs/sc-agents-faq.md

 You can identify that the workspace is created by an Agent through the workspace job logs.

-## Is it possible that a workspace is created by an agent, still do not have a reference in the workspace job log?
+## Is it possible that a workspace is created by an agent and still do not have a reference in the workspace job log?
 {: #faqs-agent-wks-job}
 {: faq}
 {: support}